jasmintides/orpheus/README.md

 The central <code>Snakefile</code> marks the entrypoint of the pipeline by specifying a central rule for the expected output of the entire pipeline:

-* Raw gene expression counts aggregated from STAR
+* SummarizedExperiment R object with RSEM gene counts results
-* TPM gene expression counts aggregated from RSEM
+* SummarizedExperiment R object with RSEM transcript counts results
 * A MultiQC report aggregating FASTQC and STAR logs from all samples
 </li>